FrostDigital/flink-framework/website/docs/Plugins/plugin-intro.md

 # Plugin intro

-Plugins are extensions of Flin.
+Plugins are extensions of Flink.
 Plugins can add functionality in the following ways:

 - Extending application context.
 Adds a programmatic plugin API on context.
 - Registering handlers/routes.
 Extends exposed HTTP API that your flink app exposes